 This first round of bed kit distributions was made possible through a grant from the People’s Bank Foundation.
 The piece includes direct statements from WVSHI's founder, as well as a look at how the program functions and what it hopes to grow into.

-Everything we do, every program, every delivery, every step forward, is only possible because of the people who choose to believe in us.
-This includes those who have donated directly, participated in our fundraisers, volunteered their time, offered their services, or simply showed up to remind us that this mission matters.
+Everything we do, every program we operate, every delivery we make, and every step forward we take is possible because of the people who choose to believe in this work.
+This includes those who have given directly, supported our fundraisers, volunteered their time, offered their services, or simply shown up to remind us that this mission matters.

-From local businesses and national brands to community members, educators, families, and friends, your support has made it possible for children to sleep safely, for families to receive essentials with dignity, and for our work to continue when it would have otherwise been out of reach.
+From local businesses and national brands to community members, educators, families, and friends, your support has helped children sleep safely, allowed families to receive essentials with dignity, and enabled our work to continue when it otherwise could not have.

-Whether you gave once or continue to give, whether you purchased a chocolate bar, delivered a meal kit, or simply shared our story, thank you.
-Every gesture, big or small, has made a difference.
+Whether your involvement was once or ongoing, whether you purchased a chocolate bar, assisted with a meal kit, or shared our story with someone else, thank you.
+Every gesture has made a meaningful difference.

 Emily Mawson